angelotc/MacroDAG/README.md

 4. You can access the Airflow UI by going to http://localhost:8080 .
 Turn the DAG on, and trigger it.
 5. Run stop.sh to stop the containers.

-# Illustration of DAG.
-Its purpose is to pull Willshire 5000 rates (which is an indicator of Stock Market Capitalization).
+# Illustration of DAG
+The purpose of this ETL pipeline is to pull Willshire 5000 rates on a nightly basis.
+The Willshire 5000 Index is an indicator of Stock Market Capitalization (SMC).

 ![Test Image 6](https://github.com/angelotc/airflow-docker-hdfs-spark-example/blob/master/dag-example.png)